List of informally named dinosaurs: Dubeynarainsaurus

 "Dubeynarainsaurus" is an informal genus of purported theropod dinosaurs from the Late Cretaceous Lameta Formation of India described by Malkani (2025) in Scientific Research Publishing, a known predatory publisher.
 The proposed holotype is allegedly a partial dentary with associated teeth, collected in January 1944 by V. S. Dubey and Kedar Narain (who are referenced in the proposed genus name).
 The intended type species is "Dubeynarainsaurus sahni."
-The specimen was initially identified as a pterosaur mandible in 1946.
+The specimen was initially identified as a pterosaur mandible in 1946, and was once classified as a specimen of "Saraikisaurus".

 Duranteceratops

 "Duranteceratops" is a purported new taxon of chasmosaurine ceratopsid from the Hell Creek Formation.
 In 2012, a ceratopsid skull supposedly distinguishable from Triceratops was unearthed in South Dakota by a fossil poacher named John Carter.
 Though it has yet to be published, according to the Prehistoric Times issue no. 121 from Spring 2017, the specimen is to be named "Duranteceratops".

 E

 Echizensaurus

 "Echizensaurus" is an informal genus of ornithischian dinosaur from Echizen, Japan which lived during the Late Cretaceous.
 It has been assigned to Ceratopsia incertae sedis in paleontologist Lida Xing's homepage.